rehman000/CodeHub/README.md

 so that these changes take effect.
 Now that the enviornment variables have been set, all that's left is to install all the dependencies, and run the application.

-- If that seems too complicated or confusing for testing purposes you can insert these values directly into config.py, However <b>DO NOT COMMIT</b> these changes, they have private information <b>(such as your email address and password)</b> that will be available as <b>plain text</b> in the git log for this <b>public</b> repository.
+- If that seems too complicated or confusing for testing purposes you can insert these values directly into config.py, However <b>DO NOT COMMIT</b> these changes, they have private information <b>(such as your email address and password)</b> that will be available as <b>plain text</b> in the git history for this <b>public</b> repository.

 ### These enviornmental variables are neccessary for creating the database, and for the password reset functionality: